 Overall David’s book is excellent, and I haven’t covered even half of the material in it.

-The whole final third section of the book covers a host of simple strategies for tackling this man shortage in the church.
+The whole final third section of the book covers a host of simple strategies for tackling the man shortage in the church.

 David explains what men are really looking for, and what is required to draw them in.
 He explains that it is not as simple as building a ‘thriving mens ministry’, nor do we need to completely overhaul the system.